apotheon/unixlike/content/doc/awk_scripting.md

     "exec" "awk" "-f" "$0" "$@" && 0 {}

 That's right: we can get around this problem by using a standard shell shebang line and executing awk from within the script.

+TO BE CONTINUED: This article is not yet finished.